-Definitely not for the fainthearted, this challenging steep track is ideal for adventurous bushwalkers and mountain bikers who love to test themselves.
-Dubbo Gully trail leads through rugged and remote bushland along a section of World Heritage-listed Old Great North Road - World Heritage walk, built by convicts between 1826 -1836.
+Definitely not for the fainthearted, this challenging steep track is ideal for adventurous bushwalkers and mountain bike riders who love to test themselves.
+Dubbo Gully loop combines several trails that lead through rugged and remote bushland, and includes a section of the Old Great North Road built by convicts between 1826 -1836.

-There’s plenty to see while bushwalking along Dubbo Gully loop trail.
-It is a clearly signposted track with diverse landscapes which come alive in the spring with cream flowering sydney red gums and striking red gymea lilies.
+In Spring, the diverse landscapes come alive with cream flowering Sydney red gums and striking red gymea lilies.
 You might even see a swamp wallaby hopping across the path.